QuantumQ1/quantumq1.github.io/research.md

 5. The year 2013 marked an important milestone: Cachazo, He, and Yuan (CHY) introduced the CHY formalism, expressing arbitrary-dimensional tree amplitudes in a remarkably elegant form based on integrals over the Riemann sphere.
 Meanwhile, Nima Arkani-Hamed and collaborators sought the mathematics behind scattering amplitudes and introduced the Amplituhedron—a geometric object whose volume encodes tree amplitudes and one-loop integrands in \mathcal{N}=4 SYM.

 6. In 2017, Sebastián Mizera introduced algebraic topology into scattering amplitudes, interpreting certain amplitudes as intersection numbers in topology and computing the number of master integrals in loop computations.
-Nima and collaborators further elevated the amplituhedron to a broader mathematical framework: **positive geometry**, extending amplitude ideas to many other contexts (cosmological wavefunctions, scalar field theories, etc.).
+Nima and collaborators further elevated the amplituhedron to a broader mathematical framework: positive geometry, extending amplitude ideas to many other contexts (cosmological wavefunctions, scalar field theories, etc.).

 7. ………